Vulnerability Remediation

 The project

-This effort focused on redesigning the Vulnerability Remediation experience within the ConnectWise Asio security platform.
-Although positioned as “Vulnerability Management,” the existing experience was architected around managing vulnerability scans, requiring users to navigate system structure before they could take action.
+This project redesigned the Vulnerability Remediation experience in the ConnectWise Asio security platform.
+Although labeled “Vulnerability Management,” the existing system was structured around vulnerability scans, forcing users to navigate system hierarchy before taking action.

 Core user problem

 Users needed a fast, clear way to remediate vulnerabilities across devices, but the platform forced them to work backwards through scan data, organizational structures, and device hierarchies.
+This turned urgent security response into a navigation exercise, increasing the likelihood of delayed remediation and missed vulnerabilities.
 Remediation actions were buried behind scan details, increasing cognitive load and turning a time-sensitive security task into a navigation problem.

 Before-and-after flow diagrams showing a complex scan-based vulnerability remediation process compared to a simplified vulnerability-first remediation workflow.